oapicf/endoflife.date-api-clients/clients/scala-akka/generated/docs/DefaultApi.md

     val apiInstance = DefaultApi("https://endoflife.date")
     val product: String = product_example // String | Product URL as per the canonical URL on the endofife.date website

-    val cycle: String = cycle_example // String | Release Cycle for which the details must be fetched
+    val cycle: String = cycle_example // String | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0.

     val request = apiInstance.getApiProductCycleJson(product, cycle)
     val response = apiInvoker.execute(request)